 In addition to market gardens, there existed a hybrid called a farm-garden, part garden and part field.
 Farm-gardens varied in their similarity to market gardens.
-Places that were close to market gardens were likely to copy their techniques quite closely, e.g. Fulham, Putney, Barnes and Richmond.
+Places that were near to market gardens were likely to copy their techniques quite closely, e.g. Fulham, Putney, Barnes and Richmond.
 More remote farm-gardens were less likely to crop the land as intensively or to use large amounts of manure.
 They would tend to concentrate on crops that would travel well, such as root vegetables, onions and cabbage.

 London Dockland Regeneration

 The shipping industry’s move to using containers to transport the majority of goods sounded the death knell for many existing docks in Britain and around the world.
 The significantly larger vessels required deep water berthing facilities that were offered by the likes of Tilbury and Felixstowe, and London’s docks were all closed in the 1960s and 1970s.